 In the end, there really is one question that comes out of this discussion–do you overpay your mortgage or not?

 Hopefully, reading this has given you a little more direction.
+There are some reasons to overpay your mortgage.
 At least, perhaps you now question what makes sense for you.
 Every situation is unique and circumstances can always change.
 As long as you’ve partnered up with a good financial planner, I am confident you’ll figure out what is the right decision for you.

 Speaking of… as promised in the first blog, I’ll let you know what I do personally.
 As a financial planner, I feel confident I am positioning my finances to accomplish all my goals.
 Therefore, I round up each month (along with throwing an extra payment in occasionally–with bonus dollars or during a three pay month).